bryantrichardson/Phising-Analysis/README.md

-# Active Directory Project with Splunk and Atomic Red Team
+# Splunk Alerts and Dashboards with Atomic Red Team

 ## Description
 In this project, I play around with a setup of 4 virtual machines (VMs) to simulate attacks on endpoints whether that be servers or individual machines.
 The setup is by MyDFIR on YouTube.
 He does some attacks to show that the setup works, but I will be doing other attacks.
 These attacks are from AtomicRedTeam sumn sumn sumn,  could be a whole lot better, but just to have sumn written here